 On November 10, 2009, The Starting Line released their first-ever live concert CD, film and documentary DVD titled "Somebody's Gonna Miss Us" via Image Entertainment on a 2-disc set.
 Through intimate and honest interviews with the band, friends and family fans will get a glimpse into the inner workings of the group and a career that spanned nearly a decade, five releases, and thousands of shows.

 On December 29, 2009, The Starting Line had a reunion concert at the Theater of Living Arts.
-Starting Line guitarist Matt Watts stated on the website AbsolutePunk that “this doesn’t mean that TSL are back together…It simply means that we’re taking a break from our break, and wanted to play a fun show in Philadelphia and continue to focus on our lives outside of TSL”
+Starting Line guitarist Matt Watts stated on the website AbsolutePunk that "this doesn't mean that TSL are back together….It simply means that we're taking a break from our break, and wanted to play a fun show in Philadelphia and continue to focus on our lives outside of TSL"

 The Starting Line added a second holiday show on December 30, 2009 in Philadelphia at the Trocadero Theater.
 This was added due to the fact that the first holiday show scheduled for December 29, 2009 sold out in a little over an hour and the band would like to give their local fans a better chance to see them.
-Towards the end of their set, Kenny Vasoli announced the band’s reunion.
+Towards the end of their set, Kenny Vasoli announced the band's reunion.
+However, the group has only toured intermittently since then.